 Summary

 [1] Serge Smulevic transited to Drancy, before being deported to Auschwitz.
-There is confusion here on the part of the student who wrote this part.
+There is confusion here on the part of the student who wrote this section.